When to Snorkel Hawaii – Summer Is Preferable, But…

 The air temperatures at sea level range from 79°F – 83°F in the winter and 85°F – 90°F in the summer.
 These temperatures are fine for snorkeling all year.
 The summer can feel hot and humid and if this is an issue for you plan your trip for another time.

-From June to November there is a chance of tropical depressions, storms and hurricanes affecting the Hawaiian Islands.
+From June to November there is a chance of tropical depressions, storms, and hurricanes affecting the Hawaiian Islands.
 There has been an increase in this activity since 2013.
 Most of the storms recently have happened in July, August and September.
-They cause more rainfall, swell and winds, so definitely will affect snorkeling conditions.
+They cause more rainfall, swell, and winds, so definitely will affect when to snorkel Hawaii.

 The best time of year to snorkel in Hawaii is summertime, May through September.
 That is not to say that if you have vacation time at another time of year that you shouldn’t go to Hawaii.
 On every island, in almost all weather conditions, you can normally find a snorkel spot that is protected and fun, all year round.